 - people with certain neuromuscular conditions

-For infections caused by colds, serious infections are more of a risk for:
+For infections caused by colds, serious infections are more of a risk for people with:

 Can I take antibiotics for RSV or a cold?